imtimrob/lamp_ansible/README.md

 	vagrant.yml is the main provision file for ansible.

-	This will install some basic utilities, then install PHP Apache2 and Mysql when it finishes point a browser at http://localhost:8080
+	This will install some basic utilities, then install PHP Apache2 and Mysql.
+	When it completes point a browser at http://localhost:8080

 7. login with vagrant ssh